-Face to face registrations are not currently taking place, and the registration will now be taken over the telephone.
+Face-to-face registrations are not currently taking place and we will now take the registration over the telephone.

-Once the registration service has received the medical cause of death certificate from the hospital or GP surgery, a registrar will call the next of kin to gather the relevant information for the registration.
+The registration service must receive the medical cause of death certificate from the hospital or GP surgery.
+A registrar will then call the next of kin to gather the relevant information for the registration.

 Once the registration is completed the necessary paperwork will be sent to the Funeral Director chosen by the family and any death certificates ordered will be sent by post.

 By law, this should still happen within five days of the death occurring.